British Rail Class 458: Refresh and reliability improvements

 during which process the units were fitted with CCTV, new seats and tables in first class, and modified RVAR-compliant lavatories and doorway lights.
 The interiors were also cleaned and repainted.

 In May 2010, SWT enabled regenerative braking on two Class 458 units as part of trial testing its potential use across both the Juniper and Desiro fleets.
 The trials were successful and regenerative braking was enabled across all 30 Class 458 units by mid-2011.

 By the end of 2012 the fleet was achieving an average distance of 106049 mi between significant failures; making it the most reliable fleet in Britain and the first to achieve 6-figure mileages.
-The feat was recognized with a Modern Railways magazine Golden Spanner award in the New Generation EMU category on 23 November 2012.
+The feat was recognised with a Modern Railways magazine Golden Spanner award in the New Generation EMU category on 23 November 2012.